grzegorzmazur/yacas/docs/glossary.rst

   operator
     Operators are functions that have special syntax declared for them.
-An operator can be "bodied", infix, prefix or postfix.
+An operator can be *bodied*, infix, prefix or postfix.
     Because of this, operators must have precedence.

     Apart from the syntax, operators are exactly the same as any